oweb36/mws-docs/Characters/Air Conditioners/ToshyFEN.md

 If skin color matters, ToshyFEN is white.

 ToshyFEN is the younger brother to [ToshyMEF](ToshyMEF.md).
-They almost look similar except to their controller, where ToshyFEN has the newer one.
+They almost look similar except to their controller, where ToshyFEN has the newer "Lite-Vision plus" one.

+ToshyFEN's Lite-Vision plus (RBC-AMSU51-EN) controller is his brain and his main method of being adjusted and controlled.
+ToshyFEN also has a TCB-AX32E2 wireless receiver kit installed, which is an auxilliary way to control him.
+ToshyFEN's Lite-Vision plus controller is his brain and is exposed to the world, so he is careful of it.

 ### Double Minded